barthelnils/SDM_Deep_Learning/README.md

 # Deep Learning Project for Species Distribution Modeling (SDM)

 ## Overview
 This project trains deep learning models to predict species distribution based on environmental data.
 It includes scripts for training, evaluation, permutation importance analysis, and projecting models onto future data.
+The environmental data may be downloaded, using the source provided in the main publication.

 ## Directory Structure
 - `config.yaml`: Configuration file containing paths and parameters.